Dunaújváros: Dunapentele

-Dunapentele was not built on until the 1950s.
+Dunapentele was not built until the 1950s.
 The construction started on the Danube's right bank.

 The area has been inhabited since ancient times.
 When Western Hungary was a Roman province under the name Pannonia, a military camp and a town called Intercisa stood in this place, at the border of the province.
 The Hungarians conquered the area in the early 10th century.
 The village of Pentele, named after the medieval Greek saint, Pantaleon, was founded shortly after.

-Between 1541 and 1688 the village was under Ottoman rule, and during the 150-year war it was completely destroyed.
+Between 1541 and 1688 the village was under Ottoman rule, and during the 150-year war, it was destroyed.
 During the freedom fight led by Prince Ferenc II Rákóczi of Transylvania, the place was deserted again.
-In the 18th century the village began to prosper.
-In 1830 the village was given the right to hold markets days twice a week.
-In 1831 there was a cholera epidemic and which caused a small scale peasants revolt.
+In the 18th, century the village began to prosper.
+In 1830 the village was given the right to hold market days twice a week.
+In 1831 there was a cholera epidemic which caused a small-scale peasants revolt.
 In 1833 Pentele was granted town status (oppidum) by Ferdinand V. The citizens took part in the freedom fight in 1848–49.